fatiando/community/CONTRIBUTING.md

 ## Reporting a Bug

-Find the *Issues* tab on the top of the Github repository and click *New Issue*.
+Find the *Issues* tab on the top of the GitHub repository and click *New Issue*.
 You'll be prompted to choose between different types of issue, like bug reports and feature requests.
 Choose the one that best matches your need.